wf5w/notes/README.md

 Create a dated text file at a specific location and append text to it.

-I got the initial file and idea from https://github.com/nickjj/notes : kudos and thanks it was good as far as it went, but I needed more.
+I got the initial file and idea from https://github.com/nickjj/notes : kudos and thanks.

+It was good as far as it went, but I needed more.
 I wanted to use notes in a pipeline, and I wanted to determine if it was being run in a tty or pipe, or no arguments or if there are special options -a and -n.